-Remove the cable from the Lightning port and take a look at the connector at the bottom of your device.
-(We'll refer to it as the Lightning port for the remainder of this article, but if you've got an iPad 3 or earlier it'll be the wider 30-pin port, and the same principles apply.)
+Remove the cable from the charging port and take a look at the connector at the bottom of your device.
+(We'll refer to it as the Lightning port for the remainder of this article, but if you've got an iPad 3 or earlier it'll be the wider 30-pin port, and if you've got an iPad Pro 2018 it'll be a USB-C port; the same principles apply.)

 Make sure the port is free of debris, and give it a quick blow.
-If you're feeling really flash, try using a compressed air blower.
+If you're feeling really thorough, use a compressed air blower.

 Are you using the right kind of plug adapter?

-But bear in mind that this will affect the charging speed.
-Older iPhones can't benefit from the 12W charging unit's extra oomph, but the iPhone 6 and later will actually charge significantly faster with an iPad's 12W adapter that with the 5W one they came with; and charging your iPad with the lesser 5W unit will result in a far slower charge.
+However!
+Bear in mind that this will affect the charging speed.
+Older iPhones can't benefit from a 12W charging unit's extra oomph, but the iPhone 6 and later will actually charge significantly faster with that than with the 5W one they came with; and charging your iPad with the lesser 5W unit will result in a far slower charge.

 You can have a look on Apple's online store to see what the different units look like, but the wattage is often labelled clearly on the charging adapter (see picture).
-If not, look for a model number you can Google, and then label the plug with a spare scrap of paper and sticky tape so that in future it'll be easy to work out if you're using the adapter that came with your iPhone/iPod/Apple Watch by mistake.
+If not, look for a model number you can Google, and then label the plug so that in future it'll be easy to work out if you're using the adapter that came with your iPhone/iPod/Apple Watch by mistake.
 Dig out the 12W charger instead.